-Currently developing a new live performance arrangement for her new electronic duo "ESCP"'s debut album; utilizing dance, visual art, composed musical themes and improvisational expansions.
+Chihsuan developed a live performance arrangement for her electronic duo "ESCP"'s debut album; utilizing dance, visual art, composed musical themes and improvisational expansions.
 The work further explores the presence of music as the soundtrack of our lives and is largely inspired by her love of the cinematic approach of infusing an emotive score as a suggestive, tonal background to enrich the work in its entirety.
-During her stay at Camargo, Chihsuan will continue writing music for both her next solo album and for ESCP, strengthening the bridge between cultural divides and blurring the lines of genre classifications.
+During her stay at Camargo, Chihsuan continued writing music for both her solo album and for ESCP, strengthening the bridge between cultural divides and blurring the lines of genre classifications.